avpripri/avpripri/README.md

 _Safety_ - This project is founded on the principal that an order of magnitude improvement in overall light aircraft aviation safety is obviously achievable.
 That's 97 accidents where we have 967 today.
 But to do that it requires a "first principal" approach.
 Strip down the aircraft, what it does how it functions and what the pilots role is in and out of the cockpit.

-_Easy_ - Any five year old can fly a plane, it's not at all hard...
-It's very hard to fly a plane safely.
-Fully intengrated always on envelope protection, stability as well as "designed-in" skills bulding exercises are key to flattening the learning curve and enabling pilots to gain the skills at their own pace in a totaly objective, safe environment.
+_Easy_ - Any ten year old can fly a plane on a nice day, it's not at all hard...
+It's very hard to fly a plane safely in all conditions at all times.
+This project proposes an "active-active" stability enhancement and envelope-protection flight control system.
+This system relaxes and virtually disappears in "safe" flight regeims and seamlessly becomes more agreesive in high risk environements.
+The flight system will also feature "designed-in" skills bulding flight exercises to "flattening" the learning curve and enhance "hands-on" in-flight learning and enabling pilots to gain skills most effectively at their own pace in a totaly objective, safe environment.

-_Affordable_ - Pilots that can't afford to fly often, don't fly well.
-How can safety improvements and new technologies change the equation to the leve we see dramaticly cheaper flight hours?  (<30$ USD/hr)

-...
-Second principal; General aviation is not at all generally accessible.
-As we raise the safety bar, we needs to lower financial and skills bar.
-Any five year old can fly a plane, it's not at all hard...
-It's very hard to fly a plane safely.
+_Affordable_ - Pilots that can't afford to fly often, aren't flying at their potential.
+Many of the other goals of this project have secondary impacts to bottom line... ie an easier-to-fly and safer plane neads cheaper insurance.
+The direct operating cost of electric aircraft is in single dollars per hour vs. hundred(s) for gasoline.
+If it was $10/hr or $100 a day to rent an aircraft, I think we'd see entirely different use cases, even uber-like commuter scenarios and metropolitan transport/commuter cases.

 ## Imagine how...